virgili0/Virgilio/Topics/statistics-fundamentals.md

 Every fancy term you read related to the field of Data Science, or the even more misunderstood Artificial Intelligence, _is nothing more than statistical models trained with some mathematical algorithms_.

-That's why **to learn the basics of statistics is fundamental** in order to tackle real-worlds Data Science problems and build powerful predictive models upon them.
+That's why **learning the basics of statistics is fundamental** in order to tackle real-world Data Science problems and build powerful predictive models upon them.

 The two fundamental subjects to know in order to develop successful Data Science projects are **descriptive statistics** and **theory of probability**.